Coby White NBA Preview vs. the Hornets

-The Chicago Bulls, Coby White included, match up versus the Charlotte Hornets on Friday at 8:00 PM ET.
+The Chicago Bulls, with Coby White, take on the Charlotte Hornets at 7:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to break down White's prop bets, using stats and trends to help you make good picks.
+Below, we look at White's stats and trends to help you find the top prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.